Patrick Mahomes II Player Prop Bets for NFL Week 10 | Kansas City vs. Las Vegas 11/14/2021

 - Against the Packers last week, Mahomes went 20-for-37 (54.1%) for 166 yards with one touchdown pass.

-- Over his last three games, Mahomes has racked up 647 passing yards (215.7 per game) while going 69-for-120 (57.5% completion percentage) and throwing two touchdowns and two interceptions.
+- Over his last three games, Mahomes has recorded 647 passing yards (215.7 per game) while going 69-for-120 (57.5% completion percentage) and throwing two touchdowns and two interceptions.

 Mahomes' Kansas City Teammates